alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 ## Knowledge in fiction

-"How can fictitious facts be known if knowing requires truth?\".
-One could already discuss the nature of a "fictitious fact\", an apparent oxymoron, but let us treat facts as simple statements for now.
+"How can fictitious facts be known if knowing requires truth?".
+One could already discuss the nature of a "fictitious fact", an apparent oxymoron, but let us treat facts as simple statements for now.
 The first thing to clarify is that, for the rest of the paper, our definition of knowledge (and belief) will not exactly match that which we are used to.
 Instead, it must be double.
 We separate cases where someone knows something about the play itself and cases where someone knows something about what is happening in the play.
-For example, we distinguish statements like \"I know the play is in french\" from \"I know that Bob is Alice's father\", given Bob and Alice two characters in the play.
+For example, we distinguish statements like "I know the play is in french" from "I know that Bob is Alice's father", given Bob and Alice two characters in the play.
-More specifically, for the second one, we will assume systematic cheeky ellipses, allowing for some rephrasing: "I know Bob is Alice's father\" will be interpreted as "I know that, in the scene, Bob is Alice's father\".
+More specifically, for the second one, we will assume systematic cheeky ellipses, allowing for some rephrasing: "I know Bob is Alice's father" will be interpreted as "I know that, in the scene, Bob is Alice's father".
 In short, knowledge of the scene being played out will always be relativised to the context of the scene itself.
-This allows us to merge both understandings of knowledge into one, of which the object is systematically the scene, and then either some of its properties, or some "aboutness\" (the characters, their relationship, in general: what the scene is depicting).
-Suppose instead that "I know Bob is Alice's father\" was interpreted as is, then it would be one of those "fictitious facts\", in the sense that it refers to some fictitious non-entities.
+This allows us to merge both understandings of knowledge into one, of which the object is systematically the scene, and then either some of its properties, or some "aboutness" (the characters, their relationship, in general: what the scene is depicting).
+Suppose instead that "I know Bob is Alice's father" was interpreted as is, then it would be one of those "fictitious facts", in the sense that it refers to some fictitious non-entities.
 But how can a statement refer to something that is not?
 Some researchers actually defend that "the use of a singular term is said to have ontological commitment iff it has been chosen while